PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 One reason for treating these as soft errors and thus not raising an exception is that raising an exception will crash your GUI.
 If you have redirected your output, which many GUIs do, then you will see no error information and your window will simply disappear.
 If you double clicked a .py file to launch your GUI, both the GUI and the console window will instantly disappear if the GUI crashes, leaving you no information to help you debug the problem.

 The only time errors can occur are during file operations.
-Typically these errors happen because you've specified a bad path or you don't have write permission for the path you specified.
+Typically these errors happen because you've specified a bad path or you don't have a written permission for the path you specified.

 Example error message.
 If you executed this code: